 Cozy, comfy and effortlessly you—here’s how to infuse a homey feeling into any space

-It’s official: nesting season is here.
-As the weather changes and the days get shorter, we’re spending more time indoors, which makes this the perfect time of year to give your space a little love.
-Maybe you’ve just moved into a new place, maybe there’s that just one room in your house that has never felt all that inviting, maybe you’re just ready for a change of scenery—whatever your living situation, we can all benefit from bringing warmth and personality into our dwellings.
+We've never spent so much time at home, which makes this the perfect opportunity to give your space a little love.
+Maybe you’ve just moved into a new place, maybe there’s that just one room in your house that has never felt all that inviting, maybe you’re just ready for a change of scenery (aren't we all?)—whatever your living situation, we can all benefit from bringing warmth and personality into our dwellings.
 It doesn’t have to be a complicated or expensive process: small changes (lighting a candle you love) and personal touches (filling your hallway with family photos) can go a long way to turning a house into a home.

 1. Invest in everyday indulgences